discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 	</DiscordMessage>
 </DiscordMessages>

 Of course, you can modify this to your liking.
-You may also want to display the date the server was created or the server's region.
-You would do those in the same manner–use `interaction.guild.createdAt` or `interaction.guild.region`, respectively.
+You may also want to display the date the server was created or the server's verification level.
+You would do those in the same manner–use `interaction.guild.createdAt` or `interaction.guild.verificationLevel`, respectively.

 ::: tip
 Want a list of all the properties you can access and all the methods you can call on a server?
 Refer to <DocsLink path="class/Guild">the discord.js documentation site</DocsLink>!